qbizzle68/pyevspace/docs/source/reference/api/vector.rst

 .. py:class:: Vector([{x, y, z | initializer}])

-    Create a :class:`Vector` object with initial values directly, from an iterable, or to zero if both are omitted.
+    Create a :class:`Vector` object and initialize components.

+    A vector can be constructed directly by setting the x, y and z components, from an iterable object of length three, or to zero if all arguments are omitted.
+    If initializing the components directly all components must be set.
+If initializing from an iterable the iterable must be the only parameter.
+    All components will be set to zero if all arguments are omitted.

+    :param numeric x: value to initialize the x-component to (the `y` and `z` parameters must also be filled when initializing directly)
+    :param numeric y: value to initialize the y-component to (the `x` and `z` parameters must also be filled when initializing directly)
+    :param numeric z: value to initialize the z-component to (the `x` and `y` parameters must also be filled when initializing directly)
-    :param iterable initializer: an iterable object of length three with :ref:`numeric <numeric-def>` values
+    :param iterable initializer: an iterable object of length three with :ref:`numeric <numeric-def>` values (this must be the only parameter when initializing from an iterable)
-    :raises TypeError: if `initializer` is not an iterable
+    :raises TypeError: if `x`, `y`, `z` or `initializer` is not an iterable
     :raises TypeError: if a value of `initializer` is not a :ref:`numeric <numeric-def>` type
+    :raises TypeError: if exactly three direct initializers aren't used or iterable is not the only argument
     :raises ValueError: if `initializer` does not have a length of exactly three